prawin-pp/tpearl-shop/README.md

 This project is a point of sale system developed for a retail shop using the Svelte framework.
 It allows the shop to manage sales transactions, generate sales reports, and process payments with multiple payment channels in Thailand.

-This project works with the `tpearl-api` project, which provides the backend API for the POS system.
+This project works with the `tpearl-strapi` project, which provides the backend API for the POS system.

 ## Installation